maskarade/Android-Orma/README.md

     .build();
 ```

-Encrypted database are managed by [SQLCipher](https://github.com/sqlcipher/android-database-sqlcipher), so the database files are not compatible with non-encrypted ones.
+Encrypted databases are managed by [SQLCipher](https://github.com/sqlcipher/android-database-sqlcipher), so the database files are not compatible with non-encrypted ones.

 Note that with this extension the database handle throws `net.sqlcipher.database.SQLException` instead of `android.database.SQLException` as runtime exceptions, so it might not be 100% compatible with the default database.